See for yourself why Taos is much more than a Day Trip!

-At this point my thinking is to offer a tour of the Sacred Site/Broken Wagon Wheel Site, an O'Keeffe in Taos Tour which will be a special 90th anniversary edition, a Petroglyph Tour and a High Road Tour that would be more special than just a drive which you could do on your own.
-These tours will rotate each month, weather permitting.
-In order to best be aware of upcoming events such as these special tours, please friend and follow me on Facebook which is where I'll be advertising notices for them.
-Fees will apply to each group tour, typically@ $35. each.
-Thank you.
+At this point my thinking is to offer tours of the Sacred Site/Broken Wagon Wheel Site, an O'Keeffe in Taos Tour which will be a special 100th anniversary edition in 2029!, a Petroglyph Tour and a High Road Tour that would be more special than just a drive which you could do on your own.

 $150. (per person) Half Day 4-5 hours morning or afternoon

 $250. (per person) Full Day 7-8 hours

 $35. per hour, 2 hour minimum (per person)

 All tours are self driving (transportation is not included), I will guide you to a number of locations unless arrangements are otherwise required.

 Bring bottled water, camera or cell phone, camera or cell phone charging device, comfortable shoes and a hat.
 Do Not Bring a Computer Laptop or Tablet device.